marcusfelix/deploid-website/src/pages/terms.md

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address [hello@deploid.studio](mailto:hello@deploid.studio).
+Questions or comments about the Service may be directed to us at the email address [marcus@deploid.studio](mailto:marcus@deploid.studio).